ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lectures/lect12.md

 * We can represent any type of data using structs.
 * For example, an ITEM (Node) in a linked list can be a struct that contains some data (like a string, int, double, char, or another struct).
 * The NEXT element in a linked list is a pointer to a linked list node representing the next item in the collection.
-* Since we don’t know how many elements a linkedList may contain, managing this structure on the heap is essential!
+* Since we don't know how many elements a linkedList may contain, managing this structure on the heap is essential!

 ## Linked List Structs